ethlsn/ethlsn/README.md

 > In my work I do precision guesswork based on unreliable data provided by those of questionable knowledge.

 - 👋 Hi, I’m @ethlsn
+- 🎲 In my work I do precision guesswork based on unreliable data provided by those of questionable knowledge
 - 👀 I’m interested in Data & Analytics Engineering, Data Science, Artificial Intelligence and Digital Innovations
 - 🌱 I’m currently learning more about Data & Analytics Engineering

 <!---